 There is a nationwide shortage of chefs and a wide variety of jobs available, so this course can help you enhance your job prospects.

-You will improve your current cooking skills in our modern kitchens with the help of our experienced chefs - and impress your family, friends or employer with your abilities.
+You will improve your current catering skills in our modern kitchens with the help of our experienced chefs - and impress your family, friends or employer with your abilities.
 The course could also be your stepping stone to securing a role in catering - a profession where jobs are on the increase.

-It is a 12-week course where you will cook a variety of dishes and further increase your knowledge and skills in preparation and cooking, health and safety, knife skills, working as a team and a variety of other areas.
+It is a 12-week free course where you will cook a variety of dishes and further increase your knowledge and skills in preparation and cooking, health and safety, knife skills, working as a team and a variety of other areas.